danymar24/resume/static/media/resume.bb7c1b2b7d28dab1a8aa.md

 **Technologies**: **AngularJs**, **HTML5**, CSS3, **LESS**

 * Developed UI application features with AngularJs and HTML5 including Unit tests for the features.
-* In the project i created custom directives and components with AngularJS to extend the functionality of the features.
+* In the project I created custom directives and components with AngularJS to extend the functionality of the features.
 * Develop using Scrum Agile methodology.
 * The project uses Wijmo to display data grids.
 * In this project we use BENTO.UI as the style framework and LESS as CSS3 preprocessor.
 * With the BENTO.UI framework the features developed are responsive.
 * The development project is based on a Node.js application using GRUNT as task runner.
-* This project uses GIT as version control system.
+* Developed APIs endpoints using Node.js and Express This project uses GIT as a version control system.

 ## Infosys, Richarson, TX.
 -------